 Nasal snoring is consistent and sounds like a grunting, rumbling, or fluttery noise.
 It can even sound like a kettle whistling.
 This type of snoring can cause bad breath, dry mouth, and headaches.

 Nasal snoring is caused by blockages to the nasal airway that impair breathing through the nose.
 Common causes are a cold, allergies, and a deviated septum.
-Nasal snoring can be treated with nasal strips or using a neti pot help keep the nasal airway open and clear out any mucus from allergies or a cold.
-Nasal snoring is the result of permanent physical restrictions in the nose, and can be treated with surgery to remove the restrictions.
+Nasal snoring can be treated with nasal strips or using a neti pot to help keep the nasal airway open and clear out any mucus from allergies or a cold.
+Nasal snoring is the result of permanent physical restrictions in the nose and can be treated with surgery.

 In addition to the treatment methods mentioned above, there are other methods that may help to stop snoring naturally.
 The method that works best for you will ultimately depend on the type of snorer you are, so be sure to do your due diligence in finding this out before you begin treatment.